saipraneeth525/resume-screening-ats/README.md

 # Smart Resume Screening Tool (Mini ATS)

-A web-based application that automatically compares resumes with job descriptions using Natural Language Processing (NLP) and generates a match score along with skill-gap insights.
+This is a simple web app I built to check how well a resume matches a job description using Python and basic NLP techniques.

 ---

-## 📌 Project Overview
+## About the Project

-The Smart Resume Screening Tool (Mini ATS) helps users evaluate how well a resume matches a given job description.
-It extracts text from resume PDFs, processes the text using NLP techniques, and calculates similarity using TF-IDF and cosine similarity.

-This project is useful for:
-- Students optimizing resumes
-- Recruiters screening candidates
-- Learning NLP concepts through a real-world use case

----
+I created this project after learning about how companies use Applicant Tracking Systems (ATS) to screen resumes.
+The app lets users upload a resume (PDF) and paste a job description to get:

+- A match score (how well the resume fits the job)
+- A list of missing skills that can be improved

+Building this helped me understand how Natural Language Processing works in real-world applications.
-## 🚀 Features
+## Features

-- Upload resume in PDF format
+- Upload a resume in PDF format
-- Paste job description text
+- Paste a job description
-- Resume–JD match score (%)
+- Get a resume–job match percentage
-- Skill gap analysis (missing skills)
+- See missing skills from the job description
-- Simple and interactive UI using Streamlit
+- Simple and clean web interface using Streamlit

----

-## 🛠 Tech Stack
+## Technologies Used
 - Python
-- PyPDF2 (PDF text extraction)
+- PyPDF2 for extracting text from PDF files
-- Regular Expressions (text cleaning)
+- Regular expressions for basic text cleaning
-- Scikit-learn (TF-IDF & cosine similarity)
+- Scikit-learn for TF-IDF and similarity calculation
-- Streamlit (web interface)
+- Streamlit for building the web app interface
-- Git & GitHub
+- Git and GitHub for version control

----

-## ⚙️ How to Run the Project Locally
+## How to Run the Project

 1. Clone the repository:
    ```bash